 The sheer volume of raw materials required by seasoning and dressing manufacturers creates additional compliance pain points regarding labeling regulations.
 The FDA mandates that food and beverage processors adequately inform consumers of all the components contained within every end product they create.
 Inventory that is found to have incorporated ingredients that are not displayed in a manner visible to customers can be branded as mislabeled and will be ruled noncompliant according to the Food, Drug and Cosmetic Act (FD&C Act).

 The FDA enforces additional stipulations for seasoning and dressing ingredient listing over other food or beverage products.
 The agency maintains specific requirements for standardization of recipes for dressings and flavorings, and product labels must reflect FDA language for these materials and formulas.
 However, certain provisions also allow seasoning and dressing manufacturers to simplify labeling in particular circumstances, namely when a group of ingredients is commonly sold within a broader category.
-Applying Enterprise Management for resource data capture and retrieval allows your seasoning and dressing manufacturing business to deploy this information in providing accurate labeling for all product batches.
+Applying Sage X3 for resource data capture and retrieval allows your seasoning and dressing manufacturing business to deploy this information in providing accurate labeling for all product batches.

 3. Organic Seasonings